satra/NiPyPe-Paper/nipype_paper.rst

 main contrast.

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
-In every methods author’s interest is to make his or hers work most accessible.
+It is in the interest of every methods author to make his or hers work most accessible.
 This usually means providing ready to use implementations.
 However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, c++ library etc.) to cover the whole user base.
 NiPyPe helps with this task.
 By creating one Interface developer exposes the tool to greater range of users.
 Independent of the way the tool was implemented it will be able to work with any piece of software currently supported by NiPyPe.

 A good example of such scenario is ArtifactDetection toolbox (ref TODO).
 This piece of software uses EPI timeseries and realignment parameters to